TauferLab/ANACIN-X/README.md

 A png file will be produced and placed in the working directory.
 If you're doing your work and producing visualizations on a remote machine, remember to copy your png image to your local machine using a tool like scp to view the image.

-### Supported Systems and Settings:
+### Supported Systems:

 Currently, the software supports the following types of scheduler systems for job submission.
 Make sure that you are running on one of these:
 * LSF scheduled systems (ex.
 Tellico)
 * Slurm scheduled systems (ex.
 Stampede2)
 * Unscheduled systems (ex.
 Jetstream, personal computers)

-When determining the number of times to run a given execution, be sure that it is set to more than 1.
-Otherwise, kernel analysis will not work properly.

-If you're implementing the Unstructured Mesh communication pattern, then set the 3 Unstructured Mesh coordinates such that their product is equal to the number of processes used.
+**Important**: Please refer to the list of command line switches above to determine what settings you can configure.
+If your system cannot support the settings requested, then you will need to change them.
+The program will not run correctly if you request more processes or nodes than are available in your computer.

 ## Project Team: